 Body discrimination occurs on both ends of the size chart

-The lack of possibilities for shopping locally has made me an experienced thrifter and online shopper.
-I shared my experiences in some posts on saving time when thrifting, and selecting the right size when shopping online.
+The lack of possibilities for shopping locally has made me an experienced thrift and online shopper.
+I shared my experiences selecting the right size when shopping online.
+The trick is shop by measures, not by size.
+Read more on the how to shop by meaure and the reasons to avoid relying on your usualy size tag.

-How experienced style and fashion bloggers cope with body and age discrimination
+How do experienced style and fashion bloggers cope with body and age discrimination?

 For this month’s blogger roundup I asked fashion and style bloggers over 40 for their best advice to cope with body discrimination (i.e. to not feel hurt) when shopping for the fashion and style they want.